tyrohellion/Canta-theme-budgie-improved/README.md

 These are the things that are improved for budgie desktop:

 - changed budgie tasklist buttons to lay out horizontally instead of vertically
+- no more rounded corners on the budgie panel